ChKik/thesis_project/README.rst

 .. zephyr:code-sample:: thesis_project
    :name: thesis_projectd

-   flash the memory of the device with an image and read it after.
+   Flash the memory of the device with a C array that represents an image and read it after.

 Overview
 ********

-A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+A simple code using Zephyr APIs to flash the memory of the EK-RA8D1 board by Renesas with an image C array.

 Building and Running
 ********************